Free Research Preview. DrugChatter may produce inaccurate information.

 Key Takeaways

-* Lipitor's mechanism of action involves competitive inhibition of HMG-CoA reductase.
+Lipitor's mechanism of action involves the inhibition of HMG-CoA reductase, an enzyme crucial for cholesterol synthesis in the liver.

-* Understanding the binding sites of Lipitor on HMG-CoA reductase enzyme has significant clinical implications.
+2. What are the binding sites of Lipitor on HMG-CoA reductase?

 Sources